espressif/idf-im-cli/tests/README.md

           Should the installer attempt to install all missing prerequisites (default false).
 This flag only affects Windows platforms as we do not offer prerequisites for other platforms.
           [possible values: true, false]
       --config-file-save-path <CONFIG_FILE_SAVE_PATH>
           if set, the installer will as it's very last move save the configuration to the specified file path.
-This file can than be used to repeat the instalation with the same settings.
+This file can than be used to repeat the installation with the same settings.
   -h, --help
           Print help (see a summary with '-h')
   -V, --version